uc-python/intermediate-python-datasci/README.md

 3. Click the "Download" button for Python 3.8 - this will begin to download the Anaconda installer.
 4. Open the installer when the download completes, and then follow the prompts.
 If you are prompted about installing PyCharm, elect **not** to do so.
 5. Once installed, open the Anaconda Navigator and launch a Jupyter Notebook to ensure it works.
-6. Follow [the package installation instructions](https://docs.anaconda.com/anaconda/navigator/tutorials/manage-packages/#installing-a-package) to ensure `pandas`, `numpy`, `scikit-learn`, and `seaborn` packages are installed.
+6. Follow [the package installation instructions](https://docs.anaconda.com/anaconda/navigator/tutorials/manage-packages/#installing-a-package) to ensure `pandas`, `scikit-learn`, `seaborn`, and `plotnine` packages are installed.

 #### 2. Download Class Materials